AndrewAMD/AllyInvestZorroPlugin/README.md

 * liboauthcpp (for OAuth 1.0a authentication)
 * pugixml (for XML parsing and writing)

 This project includes a Visual Studio 2017 solution.
-You should be able to simply download the entire folder, open the solution, and build it.
+You should be able to simply download the entire folder, open the solution, and build it, using the Release x86 build configuration.

 ## Installation Instructions